Skip to main content

 Accreditation

-Florida State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award Associate's, Bachelor's, Master's, Specialist, and Doctoral degrees.
+Florida State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, educational specialist, and doctoral degrees.
+The university also offers certificates.

 Degrees Awarded